ssp21/ssp21-spec/ssp21.md

 * It can be implemented on deeply embedded systems that might not be powerful enough for asymmetric cryptography.

-* To the best of current knowledge, it remains secure when a practical quantum computer is developed.
+* It remains secure when a practical quantum computer is developed.
+The effectiveness of 256-bit shared-secrets will be reduced to 128-bits by Grover's algorithm.
+All other modes will be vulnerable until practical quantum-resistant public-key algorithms are available.

-There are, however, considerable challenges:
+Despite these advantages, there are considerable challenges:

 * The shared secret must leave the secure location where it is generated to be shared with the other party.
 This likely entrusts secrets to additional staff members or contractors in the absence of something like QKD.

-* There is no support for perfect forward secrecy (PFS) since there are no ephemeral keys exchanged.
+* There is no support for perfect forward secrecy since there are no ephemeral keys exchanged.
 If a shared secret is ever disclosed, any saved traffic can be decrypted.

 * If multiple masters are needed for redundancy purposes, the keys must be shared with each master increasing the attack